Donald-Berthelsen/CS4348-Proj3/devlog.md

 Get field works, and with that I have my abstractions done Finishing print should be a fairly standard process from here I feel like I'm out of the woods and back into familiar territory

+I'll check the magic number first so I don't forget it Things are going smoothly now that I can easily access arbitrary fields I also need to check if the file opened properly

+[10:40 pm]
+I have completed print
+There were some rough patches, but it went smoother than expected Now that I have tools set up, I can start making good progress I'll take a short break, then work on handling input